Magnificent animals graze on former dairy ranch’s windswept meadows.

 Difficulty level: Moderate

-Why locals love it: stately elk; beetles, weasels, hawks, and other wildlife; Pacific Ocean views
+Why locals love it: Stately elk; beetles, weasels, hawks, and other wildlife; Pacific Ocean views

 Getting Here